LispCookbook/cl-cookbook/performance.md

 ;; Here is an example where inlining would be prohibited.
 ;; The NOTINLINE here affects all following code.
 (declaim (notinline dispatch))
 (defun use-dispatch-with-declaim-noinline ()
   (dispatch (read-command)))

-;; Inlining would be encouraged becuase you specified it.
+;; Inlining would be encouraged because you specified it.
 ;; The INLINE here only affects this function.
 (defun use-dispatch-with-inline ()
   (declare (inline dispatch))
   (dispatch (read-command)))
 ~~~